 This event is a fantastic and fun event to show the love to this man, and to sponsor scholarships to Thomas Worthington students.

 The Gary Smith Worthington Classic benefits a Scholarship fund in Gary's name.
-Scholarships are awarded to two deserving students each year.
+Scholarships are awarded to three deserving students each year.
 Gary spent his life standing up for those who would be considered by most to be among life's underdogs, and making sure they got a fair chance.

 Join us as we take on a great course through Worthington.
 "Old School" runners might remember the course as the infamous May Classic Course.
 What was once the old May Classic, a premier event in Ohio for over 30 years, is now the Gary Smith Worthington Classic.The race starts and finishes at the Thomas Worthington High School Track & Field facility.